Spaceghost/hyperboot/readme.markdown

 * `/#v` - show the version list only without loading a version at startup
 * `/#h=HASH` - load a version by its hash

+# postMessage forwarding

+In addition to exposing an RPC channel described below, the application will also forward external postMessage events to the currently running applicaiton.

 # rpc methods

 Applications can interface with the bootloader to a limited degree over